samlinux/fhsoa1/readme.md

 - API documentation, done
 - API tests, done

-## Running live example
+## Running a live version
 A running version is available with a link from the author.
-The version is build with a docker images and runs under a docker-engine environment.
+The version is build with as docker image and runs under a docker-engine environment.

 ## Installation